CatalogueOfLife/backend/README.md

 ## Maven modules

 ### colplus-api
-The main API with model classes.
+The main API with model classes and shared common utilities classes.

-### colplus-common
-Shared common classes like utilities.

 ### colplus-dao
 The postgres persistence layer.

+### colplus-parser
+Various parsers/interpreters used mostly for importing.
+Contains a GBIF name parser wrapper.

 ### colplus-ws
 The Dropwizard based JSON webservices, importer and assembly code.